 These research ideas can become fascinating and purposeful essay topics.
-Consider each of them and choose a subject that other students hadn’t yet delved in, or work with the more familiar ground.
-But, make a point of expressing your opinions and attitudes.
+Consider each and choose a subject that offers fresh perspectives, ensuring to express your own opinions and attitudes.

 How to Come Up With an Innovative Idea

 Engaging your reader, sparking curiosity, and presenting fresh insights are the hallmarks of a compelling essay.
 But how does one achieve these?
 The answer lies in innovation.
 Innovation in essay writing is not just about uniqueness; it’s about offering a new understanding of a familiar subject.
 An innovative idea can challenge established viewpoints, connect disparate concepts, or revitalize well-trodden debates.
 Writing about a widely studied text like 1984 by George Orwell requires an innovative approach to stand out and encourage deeper discussion.

 Understanding the Novel